Family holidays – Crete, A flexible program for families.

 A multi-generational encounter with one of Greece’s best year-round landscapes to stir imaginations both young and old.
 Diverse family fun meets the epic history and gastronomy of Crete in a flexible program where you dictate the pace.

-INTRODUCTION: Few Greek islands present a richer backdrop for family fun than vast and incredible Crete – the birthplace of King Minos and the Minotaur.
+INTRODUCTION: Only a few Greek islands represent a richer backdrop for family fun than vast and incredible Crete – the birthplace of King Minos and the Minotaur.

-Not only will your children experience those timeless staples of a perfect childhood holiday: sun, sea, ice-cream, the joy of new friendships.
+Not only will your children experience those timeless staples of a perfect childhood holiday: sun, sea, ice-cream and the joy of new friendships.
 But with Greecefully’s excitement-charged 9-day Cretan Adventure, their budding imaginations will also be entertained, educated and inspired.

-And because we know how unpredictable holidays “en famille” can sometimes be, we have left you to join the dots and create your own pitch-perfect Cretan Odyssey.
+And because we know how unpredictable holidays “en famille” can be, it is up to you, how you are going to connect the dots and create your own pitch-perfect Cretan Odyssey.